- Cardiology 84

 - The degree of each blockage

-These results can help your doctor decide on the right treatment for your heart disease.
+These results can help your doctor decide on the proper treatment for your heart disease.
 The information in this handout is not intended as a substitute for medical advice but is to be used as an aid in understanding ailment.
 Always consult your doctor about your medical condition.

 Frequently Asked Questions